ligato/docs/docs/plugins/linux-plugins.md

 - [Linux interface model][linux-interface-model]
 - [Linux interface conf file][linux-interface-conf-file]

 The Linux interface plugin watches for changes to the supported interface types.
-The difference between the VPP and Linux interface plugin is that the latter does not remove any "redundant" configuration.
-Instead, the plugin holds on to the state of all VETH and TAP interfaces present in the default namespace.
+The VPP interface plugin removes "redundant" configuration.
+The Linux interface plugin does not.
+Instead, it holds on to the state of all VETH and TAP interfaces present in the default namespace.

-Namespaces are also supported but handled separately by the [Namespace plugin](#namespace-plugin).
-Interfaces in non-default namespaces remain unknown if not registered during resync, or in other words not listed in the NB configuration.
+Namespaces are supported but handled separately by the [Namespace plugin](#namespace-plugin).
+Interfaces in non-default namespaces remain unknown and not listed in the NB configuration, if not registered during a resync.
 The VPP agent uses an [external library][netlink-repo] to manage and control OS interfaces.

-The Linux interface proto describes the interface including type, name, namespace, host OS name, IP addresses, and sections specific to TAP or VETH links.
-The interface name is required, and the host OS name can be specified.
-If not specified, the host name will be the same as the logical name.
+The Linux interface proto describes the interface including type, name, namespace, host OS name, IP addresses, and items specific to TAP or VETH links.
+You must include an logical interface `name`, and can define a `host_if_name`.
+If you do not define one, the host interface name will match the logical interface `name`.

 ---

 ### VETH

 The Linux interface plugin supports a [VETH interface][veth-man-page].
-The characteristics of a VETH interface are:
+The characteristics of a VETH interface:

 - VETH device is a local Ethernet tunnel
 - Devices are created in pairs.
-- Packets transmitted on one device in the pair are immediately received by the other device in the pair.
+- Each device can send and receive packets to each other.
 - When either device is down, the link state of the pair is down.

-The VETH device is needed when namespaces need to communicate to the main host namespace or between each other.
+You need a VETH device to communicate between namespaces, including the host namespace.

 !!!
 Note
-    At different times, VETHs are characterized as `devices`, `interfaces`, and `local tunnels`, and `connection endpoint`.
-Note that the VPP agent considers VETH to be an interface.
+    At different times, VETHs are characterized as devices, interfaces, local tunnels, and connection endpoints.
+The VPP agent views a VETH as an interface.

-VETH interfaces are created after both ends are defined and made known to the VPP agent.
-The single VETH can be conveyed to the VPP agent, but it is cached until its counterpart configuration appears.
+You create VETH interfaces after defining both VETH devices, and making each known to the VPP agent.
+You can configure a single VETH device, but the KV Scheduler will cache the configuration until you define the other peer VETH device.

-The VETH configuration is of type `VethLink` and contains a mandatory field `peer_if_name`.
-This is the name of the adjacent VETH endpoint.
-Optionally, checksum offloading of the received and transmitted packets can be defined.
+You must include the `peer_if_name` in your VETH configuration.
+It defines the name of the peer VETH device.
+You can also enable checksum offloading of transmitted and received packets.

 ---